-When a brand adds diversity to their influencer marketing it has the capability of reaching a wider range of consumers and a more defined audience, as well as creates more reliability within the campaign.
+When a brand adds diversity to its influencer marketing it has the capability of reaching a wider range of consumers and a more defined audience, as well as creating more reliability within the campaign.
 So, if influencer brand campaigns incorporate diversity, followers may feel more represented by the brand and are more likely to buy their products.

 Focusing On Social Issues